-Psalm 91 is the second most popular psalm thanks to its powerful description of God's supernatural protection which most read as promises for everyday Christian life.
+Psalm 91 is the second most popular psalm thanks to its powerful description of God's supernatural protection which most read as promises for the everyday Christian life.
 Yet Psalm 91 never says it is a promise for a universal audience and what it does say is very specific and parallel to end times prophecy.
 It describes God protecting only the faithful from extreme conditions in one "secret place."
-Find out the place's location from how Psalm 91 lines up with the "beginning of birth pains" end time prophecy of Jesus, Revelation and Joel.
+Find out the place's location from how Psalm 91 lines up with the "beginning of birth pains" end-time prophecy of Jesus, Revelation, and Joel.

 Why is Psalm 91 the #2 Favorite Psalm Among Christians?

 To say Psalm 91 is one of the Bible's more popular psalms is an understatement.
 It's actually the number two psalm (of course after the beloved "The Lord is my Shepherd" Psalm 23).
 At least as judged by the suggestions Google offers when you type "psalm " in search:

 If you don't know why it is so popular already, all you need to do is consider just a few of its sixteen verses:

 Psalm 91 — 1 He who dwells in the secret place of the Most High shall abide under the shadow of the Almighty. ...
 7 Though 1,000 fall at your side and 10,000 at your right hand, the pestilence will not reach you.
 10 no harm will overtake you, no disaster will come near your tent. ...
 16 With long life I will satisfy him...